compmem/smile/docs/smile_states.rst

 -----

 :py:class:`~smile.video.Label` is a :py:class:`~smile.video.WidgetState` that displays text on the screen for a *duration*.
 The parameter to interface with its output is called *text*.
-Whatever string you pass into *text*, the label will display on the screen.
-You can also set *text_size*, a tuple that contains (width, height) of the area that your text is allow to exist in.
-This parameter is only useful to set if you are displaying a multiple line amount of text on the screen, in which case you would pass in (width_of_text, None) so you don't restrict the text in the vertical direction.
+The lable will display any string that is passed into *text*. *Text_size* can also be set, which is a tuple that contains (width, height) of the area the text resides in.
+If a goal in an experiment is to display multiple lines of text on the screen, this parameter is helpful through passing in (width_of_text, None) so the amount of text is not restricted in the vertical direction.

-The following is a Label displaying the word "BabaBooie"
+The following is a Label displaying the word "BabaBooie":

 ::